Carolyn worked as a technical writer, software user interface designer, and writes about children's lit, the American West, and investing.

 The Urban Cowboy

-The urban cowboy lives in the city and looks dang good in his cowboy hat and six-hundred dollar cowboy boots as he angles to a Manhatten bar for a straight up martini, no rocks.
+The urban cowboy lives in the city and looks dang good in his cowboy hat and six-hundred dollar cowboy boots as he angles to a Manhattan bar for a straight up martini, no rocks.
 I thought the urban cowboy was a passing fad of the 1980s movie bearing the same name starring John Travolta.
-But after the movie Brokeback Mountain popularized cowboy culture in the gay and lesbian community, the London Telegraph reports a resurgence of urban cowboy style.
+But after the 2005 movie Brokeback Mountain popularized cowboy culture in the gay and lesbian community, the London Telegraph reports a resurgence of urban cowboy style.
 I think the manicured fingernails and carefully messed up hair style give this urban cowboy away.

 Urban cowboys don't even angle at being dudes.
 Their interest is in the look, not the lifestyle.

 - Arizona Road Trip: Wickenburg—Cowboys, Cactus, Gol...